cecilsmith/jetson-rhem-workshop/README.md

 * Ideally, a way to connect to your network via cables.
 Wireless networking will involve additional steps outside the scope of this repo.
 * One or more NVIDIA Orin-based devices to manage (Nano, NX, AGX)

-## Initial Setup
+# Laptop Setup
-Start with a minimal install of RHEL 9.6 either on baremetal or on a guest VM.
-Use UEFI firmware, if able to, when installing your system.
-Also make sure there's sufficient disk space on the RHEL 9.4 instance to support the demo.
-I typically configure a 128 GiB disk on the guest VM.
+Start with a server+GUI RHEL 9.x installation, with the "container management" software group selected.
 During RHEL installation, configure a regular user with `sudo` privileges on the host.
 I have successfully deployed this setup on a NUC with 12 GB RAM and an Intel N97 processor, which are pretty minimal specifications, but you can likely go even lower on RAM if needed.

+Once the system is back up

+* sudo dnf install -y git
+* git clone
 These instructions assume that this Git repository is cloned or copied to your user's home directory on the host (e.g. `~/rhel-bootc-plus-flightctl`).
 The instructions below follow that assumption.